 I will use Blackboard to post material and announcements.
-I will provide notes with a summary of the material covered in class so that students will have a concise source to follow the lectures without worrying too much about taking notes.
+I will provide notes with a summary of the material covered in class so you will have a concise source to follow the lectures without worrying too much about taking notes.
 This means that the textbooks listed above are not mandatory.
+On the other hand, some of you may appreciate obtaining material from more than one source, and hence would do well to have access to either or both of the textbooks.